 Yes, we do.
 This is part of our usual user acceptance training (UAT) after a deployment or within post-production support.
 We also provide consultation and informal sessions for targeted training content.
 Other options for formal, instructor-led training is available from accredited Microsoft Learning Partners.

 Did you find the answer to your question?
 If not, comment below and we will be happy to answer them for you.
 Are you exploring what Teams can do for your people?
-Sign up at the form below to schedule a free Teams Envisioning Workshop.
+Talk to us to schedule a free Teams Envisioning Workshop.